MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/Set-ADUser.md

 ### -ServicePrincipalNames

 Specifies the service principal names for the account.
-This parameter sets the ServicePrincipalNames property of the account.
-The LDAP display name (ldapDisplayName) for this property is servicePrincipalName.
+This parameter sets the **ServicePrincipalNames** property of the account.
+The LDAP display name (**ldapDisplayName**) for this property is `servicePrincipalName`.
 This parameter uses the following syntax to add, remove, replace or clear service principal name values.

 Syntax: